Montreal researchers say app to support HIV self-testing shows promise

 Participants were given a saliva-based self-test and a tablet with the app, which guided them through the process of performing and interpreting the test, storing results and connecting them to care.

+Of those tested, 0.7 per cent were found to have the virus and were linked to a physician the same day.
+The study noted that all of the results were found to be accurate when tested against more traditional detection methods.

-The researchers concluded that the app-based process was “accepted and feasible” for the participants and has the potential to promote increased screening in populations that run a high risk for HIV.
+The researchers concluded that the app-based process was “accepted and feasible” for the participants and has the potential to promote increased screening in populations that run a higher risk for HIV.

+In Canada, those populations include men who have sex with men, injection drug users, Indigenous populations and immigrants from countries where the virus is prevalent.

+“Promoting screening reduces the number of people who do not know their HIV status, puts HIV-positive people on treatment quickly so their viral charge becomes undetectable, and, ultimately, eradicate HIV,” study co-author Dr. Rejean Thomas said in a statement.

-Because at-home HIV self-tests kits aren’t yet approved in Canada, the participants took the tests in a clinical setting and the results were confirmed with a blood test.
+Because at-home HIV self-test kits aren’t yet approved in Canada, the participants took the tests in a clinical setting and the results were confirmed with a blood test.

+The study was conducted in Montreal between July 2016 and February 2017 on men between the ages of 18 to 73 who have sex with other men.

+Of those, almost 99 per cent found the app to be useful and 94 per cent said they’d be willing to recommend it to a friend or partner, according to the study published earlier this week in the Journal of Medical Internet Research.

 The World Health Organization has recommended countries implement self-testing strategies as a way to reduce the number of people living with undiagnosed HIV.